-The Nueva School is an internationally-recognized independent school PK-11 expanding to PK-12, serving gifted and talented students since 1967.
+The Nueva School is an internationally-recognized independent PreK-12 school, serving gifted and talented students since 1967.
 The school is a three-time winner of the US Department of Education National Blue Ribbon Award, winner of the American Institute of Architects Award for School Design and Sustainability, recognized as an Apple Distinguished Program, appointed an Ashoka Changemaker School, a co-founder of the Common Ground Speaker Series, sponsor of the Innovative Learning Conference, and was highlighted by the Pulitzer Prize-winning and New York Times best-selling author Thomas Friedman in his book That Used to Be Us in the chapter “Average Is Over.”
 Nueva is located in the neighboring towns of Hillsborough and San Mateo, equidistant between San Francisco and Silicon Valley in the Bay Area of Northern California.

 Nueva is a student-centered school known for its distinctive inquiry-based interdisciplinary studies, constructivist project-based learning, and its pioneering work in social emotional learning and design thinking.
 The school also offers specialist teachers in numerous other core and elective areas, including STEM, writing, the arts, entrepreneurship, and physical education.

 The Nueva School uses a dynamic educational model to enable gifted students to learn how to make choices that will benefit the world.

 Our school community inspires passion for lifelong learning, fosters social and emotional acuity, and develops the student’s imaginative mind.

 Click below to view our PreK–12 Overview and Divisional Brochure: